olwmc/csci2470_final/vault/Architecture Ideas.md

+## Assumptions
+- Different intermediate layers have meaningfully different activation spaces -- they encode different stuff at different layers.
 #### Mixture model
 Try and train `num_layers` separate small models that can act as "experts" at their respective layer, then collect them into a mixture model.

 Maybe we could learn independent, layerwise siamese networks?
 And then pass it into `CosineWeighter`?
+I think weighted layerwise cosine distance is a really good way to go, but it's just that our activation spaces aren't really good for that.
+Maybe we can learn a new representation that is more amenable to cosine similarity?

 #### Loss function
 * Do we just try to get the model to output a scalar?
 Or do we discretize a scalar into a set of categories?
 (I.e. instead of just [0,1] the model outputs a 6 dimensional vector representing logits for [0/5, 1/5, 2/5, 3/5, 4/5, 5/5]).
 Getting the model to output a scalar seems like it would be hard to train.
 But there's stuff like https://pytorch.org/docs/stable/generated/torch.nn.MarginRankingLoss.html that make that more possible.